Skip to main content

 PeptidePrimary UseAdministrationCycle LengthKey Differentiator

-GlutathioneAntioxidant & DetoxificationIV, Oral, SublingualOngoing supplementationThe body's own master antioxidant, with clinical data supporting oral bioavailability (challenging earlier assumptions) and dramatic immune cell activation at high doses
+GlutathioneAntioxidant & DetoxificationIV, Oral, Sublingual, TopicalOngoing supplementationThe body's own master antioxidant, with controlled human data showing oral and sublingual forms can raise body stores and immune markers

-CJC-1295Anti-Aging & RecoveryInjection (weekly or daily)8–12 weeksOnly GHRH analog with covalent albumin-binding mechanism extending half-life to 6-8 days, allowing once-weekly dosing
+CJC-1295Anti-Aging & RecoverySubcutaneous injection (weekly with DAC, daily without)8-12 weeksThe only GHRH analog with a covalent albumin-binding Drug Affinity Complex, extending its half-life to 6-8 days for once-weekly dosing

 Regulatory Status